Office Policies

 Returned Mail/Checks

-Please update your patient information each time you are in the office.
-We must always have your most current address and phone number.
-There is an administrative charge if your bill is returned due to a change of address and also when a check is returned to us by your bank due to insufficient funds.
+Please update your patient information each time you visit the office to ensure we have your current address and phone number.
+An administrative charge will apply if your bill is returned due to a change of address or if a check is returned by your bank for insufficient funds.

 Medical Records

-At your written request, we will transfer immunizations, growth charts and other medical records to another physician’s office one time without charge.
-Under Alabama law, our providers have up to 30 days to release your medical records to another physician’s office once you have signed the official Medical Records Release Form.
-Most physicians require a record of immunizations before you can schedule your first appointment.
-We will be happy to print you a copy of your one-page immunization record and medical summary free of charge while your records are being processed.
-If you would like a copy of your medical record for yourself, there is a standard charge, as allowed by Alabama law.
-A request for additional records will be subject to a charge.
+At your written request, we will transfer your immunizations, growth charts, and other medical records to another physician’s office once, free of charge.
+Under Alabama law, our providers have up to 30 days to release your records after you sign the Medical Records Release Form.
+Most physicians require immunization records and recent labs before your first appointment.
+We can provide a non-official immunization and lab record with your medical summary at no cost while your records are processed.
+If you wish to obtain a copy of your full medical record, a standard fee will apply as permitted by Alabama law, and additional record requests will also incur a charge.

 Multiple Children